Addepar/ember-table/tests/dummy/app/pods/docs/guides/header/size-constraints/template.md

 1. `eq-container`: Ensures that the table is always exactly the width the of its container.

+2. `eq-container-slack`: Similar to `eq-container`, but allocates excess whitespace to an empty slack column on the right side of the table.

-2. `gte-container`: Ensures that the table is always the same width or larger than its container.
+3. `gte-container`: Ensures that the table is always the same width or larger than its container.

+4. `eq-container-slack`: Similar to `gte-container`, but allocates excess whitespace to an empty slack column on the right side of the table.

-3. `lte-container`: Ensures that the table is never larger than its container.
+5. `lte-container`: Ensures that the table is never larger than its container.

 4. `none`: The default, does not enforce any size constraint.